22 Mar The 10 Best Andalusian Expressions

 Arfavo – David

 It means to do a favor.
-It would be impossible not to hear this word in the bars of Seville.
+It would be impossible not to hear this word in the bars of Sevilla.
 The next time that you are in a restaurant, say to the waiter: jefe…arfavo, ponme unas aceitunas“.

-(Sir, may I have some olives)
+(Boss, may I have some olives?)